rwijtvliet/portfolyo/docs/core/pfline.rst

 Index slice
 ===========

 From ``pandas`` we know the ``.loc[]`` property which allows us to select a slice of the objects.
 This is implemented also for portfolio lines.
 Currently, it supports enering a slice of timestamps.
-The ``pandas`` convention is followed, with the end point being included in the result.
+It is a wrapper around the ``pandas.DataFrame.loc[]`` property, and therefore follows the same convention, with the end point being included in the result.

 .. exec_code::